Victoria Skating Rink: Role in organized ice hockey

 From 1875 until 1881, hockey matches would be held between hockey-playing members of the Skating Club and outside teams, such as McGill University and the Montreal Hockey Club.
 In 1881, the Victoria Hockey Club was organized and made the Rink its home.
 Play at first was by exhibition only as there were no leagues.
 The Rink was used for exhibition games or as an indoor facility if the outdoor rink was not available during the annual Winter Carnivals.
 It was for the 1883 Carnival that hockey team sizes were reduced further, to seven per side, which was the common size for the next thirty years.
 Eventually the tournament play led to plans for a league.
 The Rink hosted the founding meeting of the Amateur Hockey Association of Canada (AHAC) league in December 1886.
 The AHAC was the second organized ice hockey league in Canada, and the first championship league.

 Lord Stanley, later to donate the Stanley Cup trophy, witnessed his first ice hockey game at the Victoria Rink on February 4, 1889, seeing the Victorias defeat the Montreal Hockey Club 2–1.
 According to The Globe, "the vice-regal party was immensely delighted with it."
 The Rink would later host the first Stanley Cup playoffs in 1894.
 By that time, the building had gained an elevated balcony for additional spectators and a projecting loge, precursor of today's luxury boxes.
 In 1896, the rink was connected by telegraph to distribute the Montreal-Winnipeg Stanley Cup series score immediately.
 This is considered the first ice hockey broadcast by wire.
+As a side note, the Montreal Wanderers practiced at the rink in 1903 and early 1904 before moving to the Montagnard Stadium (The Daily Witness, December 9, 1903).
+Their home rink for games was the Montreal Arena.